Jump to Issues From a Specific Year:

 - Chou En-lai: “Speech at the Grand Banquet Celebrating [the] Second Anniversary of Sihanouk’s Coming to China”, from 1972, issue #12.

 The English edition of Peking Review/Beijing Review was launched on March 4, 1958.
 Bi-weekly editions in French and Spanish began in March 1963, and began publishing every week on January 1, 1964.
 (The Spanish edition was discontinued around 2004.)
-A Japanese edition began in the early 1960s, and also an Indonesian edition at about that time.
+A Japanese edition began in August 1963 and an Indonesian edition began in January 1964.
 A weekly German edition (called Peking Rundschau) began on Sept.
 22, 1964.
 In the late 1970s an Arabic edition was added.
 A few of the issues in these languages are now available at the bottom of this page.

 Some articles and a few entire issues of the Spanish edition, called Pekin Informa, are now available in the Spanish section of the Marxist Internet Archive at: http://www.marx.org/espanol/tematica/china/pekininforma/index.htm.